Why Choose the Invisible Hostess?

 What is the difference between a Senior Coordinator and a Coordinator?

-The only difference is longevity in the industry.
+The only difference is longevity within the company.
 The services and resources are all the same.
 Think of it in terms of going to a salon you really trust.
 You trust the brand and the salon reputation, but the stylists charge differently based on hours invested in perfecting their craft.

 What kind of couple works best with you?